 Security and Connectivity

-Our multi-layered approach to security means our colocation solutions will meet your most stringent security standards, supported by strong network connectivity.
+Our multi-layered approach to security means our colocation services will meet your most stringent security standards, supported by strong network connectivity.

 Reliability & Availability

 Our 100% power uptime SLA and our N+1 power and cooling infrastructure, combined with skilled staff supporting you 24×7, 365 days a year, ensures absolute reliability.

 Our secure Scottish data centres, 50 miles apart, are perfectly placed to meet your disaster recovery objectives for alternative geographies, supplier diversity and facility resilience.